The hierarchy is typed.

 The document is the model.

+Both capabilities — the honest redline, the click-to-anywhere navigation — fall out of one architectural bet.
 The competitive landscape is Microsoft Word + bolted-on add-ins — scanners, linters, sidebars running over a document that has no idea what it is.
 DraftLint inverts the bargain.
 There is no “run the cross-ref check” command, because the cross-refs were never plaintext.
 There is no “find unused definitions” pass, because the rail shows them live.
 There is no Track Changes for numbering, because numbering recomputes from the tree.

 Five levels — article, section, subsection, clause, subclause — enforced by the schema.
 Demote with Tab, reorder with Alt+↑/↓.
 Labels recompute live; the prose stays put.